 The Worst Firewood

-Coniferous Trees In General
+Coniferous Trees in General

 As a general rule, most coniferous or â€śsoftwoodâ€ť treesâ€”the types of trees that have needles rather than leavesâ€”are not well-suited for use as firewood.
-As their â€śsoftwoodâ€ť nickname implies, coniferous trees as a whole tend to have softer, less-dense wood than deciduous trees, which have leaves, meaning they provide less fuel for the fire and usually don’t produce as much heat.
-That’s not to say they can’t be burned, but coniferous trees also contain pitch and are notorious for creating creosote buildup when it burns.
+As their â€śsoftwoodâ€ť nickname implies, coniferous trees usually have softer, less-dense wood than deciduous trees, which have leaves, meaning softwoods provide less fuel for the fire and usually produce less heat.
+You can certainly burn it, but the wood from coniferous trees also contains pitch and is notorious for creating creosote buildup when it burns.
 Creosote can stickÂ to the walls of your chimney and become a fire hazard.
-They also tend to produce more sparks and smoke, which can spoil the mood that you’re trying to generate by starting a nice, cozy wood fire.
+These woods also tend to produce more sparks and smoke, which can spoil the mood that you want to generate by starting a nice, cozy wood fire.

-Hemlocks In Particular
+Hemlocks in Particular

-One coniferous tree you probably donâ€™t want to try burning at all, though, is hemlock, as itâ€™s roughly akin to burning a rock.
-The wood of hemlock trees (not to be confused with the poisonous plant of the same name) features very, very hard knots that make them difficult to split into burnable logs.
-But even if you get a hemlock tree to the point where it could be burned, it will produce sparks that will quickly discourage you from ever burning that type of wood again.
+One coniferous tree you probably donâ€™t want to burn at all is hemlock, as itâ€™s roughly akin to burning a rock.
+The wood of hemlock trees (not to be confused with the poisonous plant of the same name) features extremely hard knots that make the trees difficult to split into burnable logs.
+Even if you get hemlock wood to the point where it can be burned, it produces sparks sure to discourage you from ever burning that type of wood again.

 Some Deciduous Trees

 Some deciduous trees also donâ€™t make good firewood.
-Aspen, basswood, and willow trees all have very soft wood that is of generally poor quality for burning and producing heat, though they are still superior to most coniferous trees because it doesnâ€™t spark as much.
+Aspen, basswood and willow trees all have very soft wood of generally poor quality for burning and producing heat.
+That said, this wood is a little better than that of most coniferous trees because it doesnâ€™t spark as much.

 As you can see, thereâ€™s plenty to consider when evaluating the best and worst types of firewood.
-Which trees you choose will depend at least in part on their availability in your area, but if you secure a winter stockpile of oak, hickory, maple, ash or black locust firewood, youâ€™ll be rewarded with many warm, smoke- and spark-free fires on cold winter evenings.
+(Once you’ve found trees you want to use, learn how to cut and store the wood.)
+Which trees you choose depends at least in part on their availability in your area, but if you secure a winter stockpile of oak, hickory, maple, ash or black locust firewood, youâ€™ll be rewarded with many warm, smoke- and spark-free fires on cold winter evenings.